Michael-Racz/votersInFlorida/README.md

 # votersInFlorida
-Test program that reads an HTML file and outputs a sorted list of the count of voters in florida
+Test program that reads an HTML file and outputs a sorted list of the count of voters in florida.
+This Python program was compiled with python3.

 ## Description